paazmaya/shigehachi/README.md

 -m, --metric        Difference calculation Metric
 -s, --style         Style in which the diff image is created -S, --suffixes      Image suffixes used for finding previous images.
-Defaults to 'png'
+Defaults to 'png' -r, --recursive     Shall the previous and current directories be recursively searched and matched
 ```

 Combining `--version` and `--verbose` (or using `-Vv`) the output will also contain the name